Atholl MacGregor

 Sir Alasdair Duncan Atholl MacGregor KC (4 June 1883 – 30 October 1945) was a British lawyer and judge.
 He served as Attorney General in a number of British colonies in the early 20th century.
 He was Chief Justice of Hong Kong from 1933 to 1945.

 MacGregor's given names

 MacGregor generally used the Christian name Atholl.
 In some sources it is spelt Athol.
 However, official announcements, such as his appointments and honours published in the London Gazette, refer to him, as would be expected, by his full name of Alasdair Duncan Atholl MacGregor.

 Early life

 MacGregor was born in 1883, the son of Henrietta Forrester and her husband, Robert Roy MacGregor.
 His father worked for the Exchequer.
 The family lived at 55 Grange Loan in south Edinburgh.

 Atholl attended the University of Edinburgh, where he graduated with an MA, followed by Lincoln College, Oxford, where he obtained a BA.
 He was called to the bar of Lincoln's Inn in 1909.

+He married, in 1919, Gertrude Mary, the youngest daughter of Mr R. Brandon Tasker of Marino, Caernarfon in North Wales.
+They had no children.